 Strength in price setting is your profit driver number one

-B2B pricing analytics represents one of the most critical levers to boost earnings.
-This reality is a sometimes-overlooked fact in Business-to-Business (B2B).
+Everybody knows, B2B pricing analytics represents one of the most critical levers to boost earnings.
+Still, this reality is a sometimes-overlooked fact in Business-to-Business (B2B).

-However, getting B2B pricing right can represent both financial success and a substantial competitive advantage.
-Pricing is not only a driving factor in for profits, but it also impacts how customers and markets perceive brands.
+However, getting B2B pricing right can represent both financial success and substantial competitive advantage.
+Pricing is not only a driving factor in for-profits, but it also impacts how customers and markets perceive brands.

 Price is nothing – Pricing is everything.

 Hermann Simon founded the consultancy firm Simon-Kucher & Partners in Germany in 1985, together with two of his doctoral students.
-Hermann Simon is considered by many executives one of the most influential management thinkers after Peter Drucker.
+Many executives consider Hermann Simon to be one of the most influential management thinkers after Peter Drucker.

 Simon uses a (now-quite-popular) example on his presentations.